AguaClara/Textbook/Gas_Transfer/Gas_Transfer.rst

 Pre-Laboratory Questions
 ========================

  #.
-Calculate the mass of sodium sulfite needed to reduce all the dissolved oxygen in 4 L of pure water in equilibrium with the atmosphere and at :math:`30^\circ C`.
+Calculate the mass of sodium sulfite needed to reduce all the dissolved oxygen in 600 mL of pure water in equilibrium with the atmosphere and at :math:`22^\circ C`.
  #.
 Describe your expectations for dissolved oxygen concentration as a function of time during a reaeration experiment.
 Assume you have added enough sodium sulfite to consume all of the oxygen at the start of the experiment.
 What would the shape of the curve look like?
  #.
 Why is :math:`\hat{k}_{v,l}` not zero when the gas flow rate is zero?
 How can oxygen transfer into the reactor even when no air is pumped into the diffuser?
- #. )Describe your expectations for :math:`\hat{k}_{v,l}` as a function of gas flow rate.
+ #.
+Describe your expectations for :math:`\hat{k}_{v,l}` as a function of gas flow rate.
 Do you expect a straight line?
 Why?
  #.
 A dissolved oxygen probe was placed in a small vial in such a way that the vial was sealed.
 The water in the vial was sterile.
 Over a period of several hours the dissolved oxygen concentration gradually decreased to zero.
 Why?
-(You need to know how dissolved oxygen
+(You need to know how dissolved oxygen probes work!)

 .. _heading_Gas_Transfer_Data_Analysis: